Last updated 20th June 2023

 Pared back animated versions of app screens, like the ones used in this video, can be a great way to add longevity to your video marketing efforts.
 After all, you don’t have to update your video every time the UI of your app slightly changes!

-Tip: Consider using animated versions of your real UI
+Tip: Consider using stylised versions of your real UI in animated videos

 4. Nimble Pharmacy